itsdmd/CS207b/SchoolNexus-Server/README.md

 #### Migration

-When you create a new database schema make changes to an existing one or recently pulled new commits, a new migration file needs to be generated.
+When you create a new database schema, make changes to an existing one or recently pulled new commits, a new migration file needs to be generated.
 To do so, run the following command:

 ```bash
 npm run prisma-migrate